Skip to main content

 To fix misbehaving code, you can deactivate a code package.
 After the server finishes running processes that use the package, the server stops running the code in the package and will not run the code in the future.
 Fix problems with the code and use the "alterCodePackage" action to save the new code and activate the code package so it can run again.

 A "getRecordsTransform" code package contains JavaScript code that transforms a batch of records retrieved during a JSON DB "getRecords..." action.
 The server retrieves a maximum of 10,000 records and converts them into an array of JSON objects.
-Each object represents one record that the server converted into JSON by using the mapping data in records to JSON documents.
+Each object represents one record that the server converted into JSON by mapping data in records to JSON documents.

-The server assigns the array of JSON objects to a variable named sourceRecords in the V8 engine.
-The server assigns the JSON DB request object to a variable named requestObject.
-The JavaScript code optionally reads properties in the requestObject variable, such as "responseOptions", to determine how it should encode binary, numeric, and date values.
-The JavaScript code transforms the array of JavaScript objects in sourceRecords and writes the array of transformed records into a variable named transformedRecords.
-The server adds the value in transformedRecords to the "data" property that it returns from the "getRecords..." action.
+The server assigns the array of JSON objects to a variable in the V8 engine named records.
+There is one object for each record returned by the "getRecords..." query.
+The JavaScript code transforms the array of JavaScript objects in records and writes changes back to records.
+The server adds the value in records to the "data" property that it returns from the "getRecords..." action.

 The server repeats this process as many times as necessary to retrieve the number of records requested by the "getRecords…" action.

-If the JavaScript code throws an error, the JSON DB action stops processing records.
-The server puts the value of transformedRecords in the "data" property and returns the error information.
+The server puts the value of records in the "data" property.
 Thus, when the JavaScript code encounters an error, it can add record data and state information to transformedRecords to help developers troubleshoot the record that triggered the error.

 When a record is inserted into an integration table, the server runs the JavaScript code.
 The code receives the inserted record from the server, takes data from fields in the record, transforms the data, and writes the transformed data to other fields in that record.

 Transform code is JavaScript code that receives two JavaScript objects from the server.
-One of these objects is named record, and the other is named transformStep .
+One of these objects is named record, and the other is named transformStep.
 The record object contains all the fields in the current record, and the transformStep object includes all properties in the transform step.

 The transform code uses the settings in the transformStep object to guide its behavior.
 Users can use predefined properties and their own properties in the stepParams object in the transformStep to configure their JavaScript code.
 The code reads field values from the record object, transforms the data, and writes the transformed data to other fields in the record object.
 If there is an error, the code adds an error object to the JSON array in the log field of the record object and sets the error field to true.
 The server reads the changed properties in the record object and writes the changes to the record that it inserts into the integration table.